soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ1_Domänenontologie-Diagramm_en.md

 ## Quiz

+The following quiz is intended to reactivate the central concepts of the domain and help place the subsequent modeling task in context.

 Which central concepts are relevant to the example object in the context of game features and narrative elements?

-The following questions are intended to reactivate the central concepts of the domain and help place the subsequent modeling task in context:

 ### Which example object is used in the module?